 I was pleased with the variety, quality, and prices of options on the menu.
 I ordered from the "Make your own Omelet" section.
 I went with a onion and broccoli version which was served with home fries and Rye Bread.
-Never had Rye toast before - it's great!
+Everything was delicious and very filling!

 Check out the full Flat Iron Cafe Menu

-Our waitress was friendly and seemed happy in her job, which always starts out the dining experience on a positive note.
+Our waitress was friendly and seemed happy with her job, which always starts out the dining experience on a positive note.